techidaily/site-ai-video-translation/source/_posts/new-2024-approved-top-5-udemy-subtitle-translation-tools-for-seamless-auto-translations.md

 With the right use of AI, Machine Learning, and advanced algorithms, these tools set you up for success so you can learn any course of your liking, regardless of which language it is in.
 So, let’s uncover these tools and their key features.

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/_7AYCS7zBU0?si=7R9oIpE4hyEbtk3x" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 ## Part 2.
 5 Best Udemy Subtitle Translators

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/kiW7sLvL65k?si=IHSeRFsYCrfqpn2o" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 1\.
 Udemy Dual Subtitles - Subtitles Translator